 Men are not exempt from experiencing declines in their sex hormone levels as they grow older.

 In men, free testosterone levels peak in their 20s and decline by about one percent per year in their 30s.
 Symptoms linked to low testosterone include low libido, as well as a number of symptoms that are also seen in menopause (such as mood swings, anxiety, and depression).
-Men may suffer from erectile dysfunction (ED) as well.
+Men may suffer from ED as well.
 (I’ll talk a bit about Viagra in a moment, as this drug is often prescribed for ED in men, but does not always help with libido issues.)

 Thyroid issues can increase the decline in sex hormone production.
 Both our sex and thyroid hormones are part of an overall hormone communications network in our body, referred to as the HPA (Hypothalamic-Pituitary-Adrenal) axis.
 A sluggish thyroid can reduce the production of sexual hormones required for optimal sexual function and a healthy libido.